Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Introduction

-The quantity $\ell$ was previously introduced for subsets of real projective spaces by I.O.
-Kalinin.
-“The rank is involved in many restrictions on topology of real algebraic hypersurfaces of a given degree”\footnote{O. Viro, \cite{Vir_mut_pos} p.5.}.
-It was studied by I.O.
-Kalinin\footnote{c.f. \cite{Kal_coh_cha} and \cite{Kal_coh_rea}.}, V. Nikulin\footnote{c.f. \cite{Nik_int_sym}.}, or V. Kharlamov\footnote{c.f. \cite{Kha_add_cong}.} for real projective hypersurfaces.
-Let $V$ be a real algebraic hypersurface of the projective space $\mathbb{P}^n$ then $\ell(V(\R))=n-1$ if $V$ is of odd degree and $\ell(V(\R))\leq\left\lfloor \frac{n}{2} \right\rfloor$ if $V$ is of even degree\footnote{c.f. \cite{Kha_add_cong} Remarks on the Homomorphisms $j_*$ p.136.}.
+The quantity $\ell$ was previously introduced for subsets of real projective spaces by I.\,O.~Kalinin. ``The rank is involved in many restrictions on topology of real algebraic hypersurfaces of a given degree''; see \cite{Vir_mut_pos}.
+It was studied by I.\,O.~Kalinin \cite{Kal_coh_cha,Kal_coh_rea}, V.~Nikulin \cite{Nik_int_sym}, and V.~Kharlamov \cite{Kha_add_cong} for real projective hypersurfaces.
+Let $V$ be a real algebraic hypersurface of the projective space~$\mathbb{P}^n$.
+Then, $\ell(V(\R))=n-1$ if $V$ is of odd degree, and $\ell(V(\R))\leq\left\lfloor \frac{n-1}{2} \right\rfloor$ if $V$ is of even degree; \textit{cf.} \cite[Corollary 4.2]{Kal_coh_cha}.
 The same holds for $\ell(\X)$ even when $K$ is non-convex.
-As a consequence, the spectral sequences $(E^r_{p,q}(\X))_{p,q,r\in\N}$ and $(E_r^{p,q}(\X))_{p,q,r\in\N}$ both degenerate at the second page when $P$ is an odd dilate of a primitive simplex.
+As a consequence, the spectral sequences $(E^r_{p,q}(\X))_{p,q,r\in\N}$ and $(E_r^{p,q}(\X))_{p,q,r\in\N}$ both degenerate at the second page when $P$ is an odd dilatation of a primitive simplex.

-\begin{cor_odd_deg} The Renaudineau-Shaw spectral sequence of a T-hypersurface of odd degree in a projective space degenerates at the second page. \end{cor_odd_deg}
+\begin{cor_odd_deg} The Renaudineau--Shaw spectral sequence of a T-hypersurface of odd degree in a projective space degenerates at the second page. \end{cor_odd_deg}